Midnighter/Notebooks-Launcher/README.rst

   users directly).

 * `setup` will parse the user database and genereate system accounts for them.
   Passwords for the system and to protect the ipython notebook are generated.
+If the IPython profile specified in the `config file` exists for the local user, the `*.py` files and the `startup/*.py` files are copied to the other users.
 It will also use a predefined directory and copy the material therein into each users' account.
+Run this script only **once**, since copying of files will be done without mercy for existing files.

 * `launch` assigns a unique port to each user in a dumb way.
 It does not check whether the port is in use.
 IPython may check it but the change in port is not